 dose (Keener 2007; Mihalic and Irwin 2003).
 There may be variables that moderate the relationship between TA dosage and observed outcomes, and therefore, account for variability in these findings.
-For example, TA dosage is more likely to predict improvements in programs that have been recently implemented, and less likely to predict improvements in place for a longer period of time (Feinberg et al. 2008).
+For example, TA dosage is more likely to predict improvements in programs that have been recently implemented, and less likely to predict improvements in programs that have been in place for a longer period of time (Feinberg et al. 2008).